ryantd42/NY-Legislative-Git/2023/S762A-2023/bill.md

   January 6, 2023
   ___________

  Introduced  by  Sens.
-KRUEGER, BAILEY, HOYLMAN, PARKER, RIVERA, SALAZAR, SANDERS, SERRANO -- read twice and ordered printed, and  when  printed to be committed to the Committee on Health
+KRUEGER,  BAILEY,  COMRIE, HOYLMAN-SIGAL, PARKER, RIVERA, SALAZAR, SANDERS, SERRANO -- read twice and  ordered  printed, and when printed to be committed to the Committee on Health -- commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

  AN ACT to amend the public health law, in relation to providing  medical care to minors for sexually transmitted diseases without a parent's or guardian's consent

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 2305 of the public health law, as amended by  chap- ter  878 of the laws of 1980, the section heading and subdivisions 1 and 2 as amended by section 35 of part E of chapter 56 of the laws of  2013, is amended to read as follows:
   §  2305.
-Sexually transmitted diseases; CARE AND treatment [by licensed physician or staff physician of a hospital; prescriptions];  CONSENT  BY MINORS.
-1. No person, other than a [licensed physician, or, in a hospi- tal, a staff physician] HEALTH CARE PRACTITIONER, shall diagnose,  treat or  prescribe  for  a person who is infected with a sexually transmitted disease, or who has been exposed to infection with a sexually  transmit- ted  disease,  or  dispense  or  sell a drug, medicine or remedy for the treatment of such person except on  prescription  of  a  [duly  licensed physician] HEALTH CARE PRACTITIONER.
+Sexually transmitted diseases; CARE AND treatment by licensed physician or staff physician of a hospital, PHYSICIAN  ASSISTANT,  NURSE PRACTITIONER,  LICENSED MIDWIFE; prescriptions; CONSENT BY MINORS.
+1. No person, other than a licensed physician, or,  in  a  hospital,  a  staff physician,  OR  A  PHYSICIAN  ASSISTANT, NURSE PRACTITIONER, OR LICENSED MIDWIFE ACTING WITHIN THEIR LAWFUL SCOPE OF  PRACTICE,  shall  diagnose, treat  or  prescribe for a person who is infected with a sexually trans- mitted disease, or who has been exposed to  infection  with  a  sexually transmitted  disease, or dispense or sell a drug, medicine or remedy for the treatment of such person except on prescription of a  duly  licensed physician.
-  2. (A)  A  [licensed physician, or in a hospital, a staff physician,] HEALTH CARE PRACTITIONER may diagnose, treat or prescribe TREATMENT  FOR A  SEXUALLY  TRANSMITTED  DISEASE for a person under the age of [twenty- one] EIGHTEEN years without the consent or knowledge of the  parents  or [guardian]  GUARDIANS of said person, where such person is infected with a sexually transmitted disease, or has been exposed to infection with  a sexually transmitted disease.
+  2. (A) A licensed physician, or in a hospital, a staff physician, OR A PHYSICIAN  ASSISTANT,  NURSE  PRACTITIONER,  OR  LICENSED MIDWIFE ACTING WITHIN THEIR LAWFUL SCOPE OF PRACTICE, may diagnose, treat or  prescribe TREATMENT  FOR A SEXUALLY TRANSMITTED DISEASE for a person under the age of [twenty-one] EIGHTEEN years without the consent or knowledge  of  the parents  or  [guardian]  GUARDIANS  of said person, where such person is
-  (B)  A HEALTH CARE PRACTITIONER MAY PROVIDE HEALTH CARE RELATED TO THE PREVENTION OF A SEXUALLY TRANSMISSIBLE DISEASE, INCLUDING  ADMINISTERING VACCINES,  TO  A  PERSON  UNDER  THE  AGE  OF EIGHTEEN YEARS WITHOUT THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02224-01-3
+  LBD02224-08-3
- S. 762  2
+ S. 762--A  2

+ infected with a sexually transmitted disease, or  has  been  exposed  to infection with a sexually transmitted disease.
- CONSENT OR KNOWLEDGE  OF  THE  PARENTS  OR  GUARDIANS  OF  SUCH  PERSON, PROVIDED  THAT  THE  PERSON HAS CAPACITY TO CONSENT TO THE CARE, WITHOUT REGARD TO THE PERSON'S AGE, AND THE PERSON CONSENTS.
+  (B)  A  LICENSED  PHYSICIAN, OR IN A HOSPITAL, A STAFF PHYSICIAN, OR A PHYSICIAN ASSISTANT, NURSE  PRACTITIONER,  OR  LICENSED  MIDWIFE  ACTING WITHIN  THEIR  LAWFUL SCOPE OF PRACTICE, MAY PROVIDE HEALTH CARE RELATED TO THE PREVENTION OF A SEXUALLY TRANSMISSIBLE DISEASE, INCLUDING  ADMIN- ISTERING  VACCINES,  TO A PERSON UNDER THE AGE OF EIGHTEEN YEARS WITHOUT THE CONSENT OR KNOWLEDGE OF THE PARENTS OR  GUARDIANS  OF  SUCH  PERSON, PROVIDED  THAT  THE  PERSON HAS CAPACITY TO CONSENT TO THE CARE, WITHOUT REGARD TO THE PERSON'S AGE, AND THE PERSON CONSENTS.
   (C) ANY RELEASE OF PATIENT  INFORMATION  REGARDING  VACCINES  PROVIDED UNDER THIS SECTION SHALL BE CONSISTENT WITH SECTIONS SEVENTEEN AND EIGH- TEEN OF THIS CHAPTER AND OTHER APPLICABLE LAWS AND REGULATIONS.
-  3. For the purposes of this section, [the term]
-  (A) "hospital" shall mean a hospital as  defined  in  article  twenty- eight of this chapter; AND
-  (B) "HEALTH CARE PRACTITIONER" SHALL MEAN A PERSON LICENSED, CERTIFIED OR  OTHERWISE  AUTHORIZED TO PRACTICE UNDER TITLE EIGHT OF THE EDUCATION LAW, ACTING WITHIN HIS OR HER LAWFUL SCOPE OF PRACTICE.
+  (D)  NOTHING IN THIS SECTION SHALL BE CONSTRUED TO EXPAND THE SCOPE OF PRACTICE OF ANY INDIVIDUAL LICENSED, CERTIFIED OR AUTHORIZED UNDER TITLE EIGHT OF THE EDUCATION LAW, NOR DOES THIS SECTION GIVE ANY SUCH INDIVID- UAL THE AUTHORITY TO ACT OUTSIDE THEIR SCOPE OF PRACTICE, AS DEFINED  IN TITLE EIGHT OF THE EDUCATION LAW.
+  3. For the purposes of this section, the term "hospital" shall mean a hospital as defined in article twenty-eight of this chapter.
   § 2.
-The first undesignated paragraph of  section  17  of  the  public health law, as amended by chapter 322 of the laws of 2017, is amended to read ad follows:
+The first undesignated paragraph of  section  17  of  the  public health law, as amended by chapter 322 of the laws of 2017, is amended to read as follows:
   Upon  the written request of any competent patient, parent or guardian of an infant, a guardian appointed pursuant to article eighty-one of the mental hygiene law, or  conservator  of  a  conservatee,  an  examining,